Column: U.S. gasoline stocks jump at start of driving season

 Gasoline inventories soared by 7 million barrels, the largest increase for more than a year, since the first wave of the coronavirus epidemic was raging in April 2020, and in the 98th percentile since 1990.

-Gasoline stocks hit 241 million barrels, still only slightly above the pre-epidemic five-year seasonal average of 234 million barrels.
+Gasoline stocks hit 241 million barrels, still only slightly above the pre-epidemic five-year seasonal average of 234 million barrels (tmsnrt.rs/3gsT0cp).

 The jump in stocks was explained by a corresponding decline in the volume of products supplied to the domestic market, according to estimates prepared by the U.S. Energy Information Administration.